Bartvds/demo-travis-gh-pages/README.md

 ## Thanks

--	Tim Schau - for creating grunt-gh-pages
+-	Tim Schau (@tschaub)- for creating grunt-gh-pages
 -	gruntjs - powerful tasks runner with near limitless choice of plugins
--	github - changing the game with powerful version control and project tools
+-	github - changing the game with free version control and capable project tools
 -	travis - being a classy gent and introducing many people to continuous integration
 -	you - for being awesome